jsthomas/tidy_email/README.md

 This service is easy to set up and doesn't require a credit card until you begin using custom domains.
-The "sandbox domain" feature is quite helpful for running tests.
+The "sandbox domain" feature is quite helpful for running tests, though it's common for sandbox domain emails to go directly to your spam folder.
 This is the provider I recommend if you don't have your own domain or SMTP server already.

 You will need two pieces of information from the Mailgun console: